intel/hexl/README.md

 | HEXL_TREAT_WARNING_AS_ERROR   | ON / OFF (default OFF) | Set to ON to treat all warnings as error                                 |

 ### Compiling Intel HEXL
-The instructions to build Intel HEXL are common between Linux, MacOS, and Windows.

-To compile Intel HEXL from source code, first clone the repository into your current directory.
+To compile Intel HEXL from source code, first clone the repository and change directories to the where the source has been cloned.
+#### Linux and Mac
+The instructions to build Intel HEXL are common to Linux and MacOS.

 Then, to configure the build, call
 ```bash
 cmake -S . -B build
 ```